-Refer to note 27 (Key management personnel) of the consolidated financial statements for details of the remuneration to Board of Directors and Executive Management.
+Refer to the Chairman's report and note 25 (Key management personnel) of the consolidated financial statements for details of the remuneration to Board of Directors and Executive Management.

-During 2020, the total remuneration paid to Sharia Supervisory Board was US\$ 365,000.
+During 2021, the total remuneration paid to Sharia Supervisory Board was US\$ 370,000.